 Our business is subject to the varying order patterns of the Bitcoin mining machine and AI products markets.
 In addition, many of the regions in which our products are purchased have varying holiday seasons that differ from traditional patterns observed by other semiconductor suppliers and these seasonal buying patterns can impact our sales.
 We have experienced fluctuations in orders during our limited operating history, and we expect such volatility to occur in the future.
-Our recent significant growth in revenue also makes it difficult to assess the impact of seasonal factors on our business.
+Though we have experienced significant revenue growth in the past, there is no guarantee that our revenue will continue to grow or at all.
 If we or any of our third-party manufacturing service providers are unable to increase production of new or existing products to meet any increases in demand due to seasonality or other factors, our total revenue would be adversely affected and our reputation with our customers may be damaged.
 Conversely, if we overestimate customer demand, we may reduce our orders or delay shipments of our products from units forecasted, and our total revenue in a particular period could be lower than expected.